-This Whole30 Chicken Pad Thai recipe is made with spiralized daikon radish noodles, tender chicken breasts, red bell peppers, and cashews, tossed with a sweet, squeaky clean, sugar-free Pad Thai sauce.
+This Whole30 Chicken Pad Thai recipe is made with spiralized daikon radish noodles, tender chicken breasts, red bell peppers, and cashews, tossed with a sweet, homemade sugar-free Pad Thai sauce.

 About the Recipe